 Depth of field (DOF) is also called focus range

 Depth of Focus

 Depth of focus is the amount of displacement that can be done between the camera lens and the film without causing a blurred image.
 Depth of focus is sometimes called “lens-to-film tolerance.”

-Digital Negative (DNG) is a raw image format owned by Adobe for long-term storage of digital photographs in various proprietary formats.
-It was made publically available, royalty free in 2004.
-DNG is based on the Tag Image File Format/Electronic Photography (TIFF/EP), a raw image format and includes the use of metadata.
+Digital Negative (DNG) is a raw image format owned by Adobe for the long-term storage of digital photographs in various proprietary formats.
+It was made publically available, royalty-free in 2004.
+DNG is based on the Tag Image File Format/Electronic Photography (TIFF/EP), a raw image format, and includes the use of metadata.

 Adobe has released a program to convert images in various formats into DNG format.
 DNG helps ensure that photographers will be able to access their files in the future without fear that it is in a format that has become obsolete.

 Digital zoom is a digital camera function used to make the image seem more close-up.
 It’s like cropping and enlarging a photo in a graphics program.

 DSLR (Digital Single Lens Reflex) is a digital camera combining the mirror and prism system of a single-lens reflex camera with a digital imaging sensor acting similar to that of a photographic film.
 By having only one lens, the viewfinder of a DSLR presents an image that is the same as what is captured by the camera’s sensor.

 A DSLR is a high-end model suitable for intermediate and experienced photographers.

 A camera’s dynamic range is the measure of the range between the darkest and the lightest areas of an image that its sensor can record or capture.
 Dynamic range is popularly expressed in f-stops.